tkvlnko/sp_frontend_hexlet/README.md

-solved problems from the course frontend-developer on hexlet
+solved problems from the course "frontend-developer" on hexlet